ghfinatti/google-homepage/README.md

+The Odin Project: Foundations

+Google Homepage Project

-This project is a part of The Project Odin's curriculum.
-It's meant for practicing frontend tools, such as HTML and CSS.
+This project is part of The Odin Project's curriculum.
+It's meant as an introduction to HTML and CSS.